Join Dave Cornthwaite on his epic travel along the Norwegian coast - on a water bike.

 The journey of 2,300 kilometers along the Norwegian coast from Kirkenes in the north to Bergen in the south west takes six days for the traditional Hurtigruten coastal steamer to complete.
 That is an average non-stop speed of around 17 km/h.
 While the speed may not be impressive, the scenery along the spectacular coastline definitely is - and there is plenty of time to experience it all.

 If you think the Hurtigruten boats are slow, you have not seen anything yet - try travelling the same route on a bicycle.
 And not on the roads, but in the waters just off the coast.
-This is exactly what adventurer Dave Cornthwaite will set out to do, on a specially made watercraft, a Schiller Bike, in the summer of 2017, as part of his Expedition1000 project.
+This is exactly what adventurer Dave Cornthwaite is doing right now, on a specially made watercraft, a Schiller Bike, as part of his Expedition1000 project.

-The journey starts in Kirkenes in Northern Norway on 24 July and is expected to have come to an end 65 days later, by 15 September.
+The journey started in Kirkenes in Northern Norway on 24 July and is expected to come to an end by 1 October.

 Follow Dave's record breaking travel on this page, which will be updated with new stories, photos and videos on a regular basis as he gets closer and closer to the final destination - Bergen in the middle of Fjord Norway.